-The following table sets forth the components of identifiable intangible assets acquired, which are level 3 fair value measure, and their estimated useful lives as of the date of acquisition:
+The following table sets forth the components of identifiable intangible assets acquired, which are Level 3 fair value measurements, and their estimated useful lives as of the date of acquisition:

 Fair Value Useful Life (Years)

-Developed technology \$ 10,9 .0 5
+Developed technology \$ 10,910 5

-Trade names and trademarks • 56 3
+Trade names and trademarks 66 3

-Customer relationships 4 19 5
+Customer relationships 499 5

-Total identifiable intangible assets \$ 11,4 '5
+Total identifiable intangible assets s 11,475

 Developed technology represents the estimated fair value of ProcessGold's process mining technologies.
 Customer relationships represent the estimated fair values of the underlying relationships with ProcessGold customers.
-Transaction costs associated with the acquisition were \$550 and are recorded in general and administrative expense in the consolidated statement of operations.
+Transaction costs associated with the acquisition were \$550 and are recorded in general and administrative expense in the consolidated statements of operations for fiscal year 2020.

-5. Intangible Assets and Goodwill
+7. Intangible Assets and Goodwill